 Many people come here to be near the water but there are tons of Outer Banks attractions beyond the beach.
 I’d start with a visit to Jockey’s Ridge State Park.
 The dunes and wind will take you away to another planet.
 However, seeing a beautiful sunset there will remind you that it’s still earth.
 If you ever wondered why North Carolina license plates read “First in Flight,” the Wright Brothers National Memorial will show you why.
 Nags Head Woods is another great way to enjoy the outdoors in The Outer Banks and is also one of the best fall hiking trails in North Carolina.

 Jockey’s Ridge State Park and the Wright Brothers National Memorial are not only a couple of fun weekend things to do in The Outer Banks, but they both featured in our roundup of Unique Things to Do in North Carolina.

 Explore Cape Hatteras National Seashore

 If you want to feel like you’re really on the edge of the United States, take a drive down NC Highway 12 through Cape Hatteras National Seashore.
 Seeing the water on both sides of the road is a really cool thing.
 There are some fun places to stop along the way, too.
 Stop at Bodie Island Lighthouse and you might recognize it, as it’s an iconic part of The Outer Banks and North Carolina.

-Occasionally, you might run into bad weather when visiting The Outer Banks, but don’t worry!
-There are some great things to do while staying indoors.
+Occasionally, you might run into bad weather during your visit, but don’t worry!
+There are some great indoor places to go and things to do.
 I know we mentioned the Wright Brothers Memorial before, but the on-site museum itself it’s pretty nice, too.
 NC Aquarium on Roanoke Island is full of fun for families and anyone interested in learning about North Carolina’s aquatic wildlife and habitats.